skojaku/qstest/README.txt

   Kojaku, S. and Masuda, N. "A generalised significance test for individual communities in networks".
 Preprint arXiv:????
 (2017)
 ———————————————————————————————————————————————————————————————————————————
-Directory ./ contains the codes for installing this package and README files.
+Contents

-  ./LICENSE describes the licence of this package
+  LICENSE describes the licence of this package.

-  ./MANIFEST.in is for pip (pip is a package management system for Python)

-  ./README.md is the README file for the Github
+  README.md is the README file for Github.

-  ./README.rst is for pip

-  ./README.txt is this README file
+  README.txt is this README file.

-  ./setup.cfg is for pip

-  ./setup.py is the python script to install this package
+  setup.py is the python script to install this package.

-Directory qstest/ contains Python codes.
+  Directory qstest/ contains Python codes of the (q, s)-test:

     qstest/__init__.py is the header file of this package.

-  qstest/cmalgorithm_wrapper.py contains the codes of community detection algorithms
+    qstest/cmalgorithm_wrapper.py contains the codes of community detection algorithms.

-  qstest/qstest.py contains the codes of the (q, s)-test
+    qstest/qstest.py contains the codes of the (q, s)-test.

-  qstest/quality_functions.py contains the codes of quality functions
+    qstest/quality_functions.py contains the codes of quality functions of individual communities.

-  qstest/size_functions.py contains the codes of size functions ——————————————————————————————————————————————————————————————————————————— Installation
+    qstest/size_functions.py contains the codes of size functions of individual communities.

+  Directory examples/ contains example codes:

+    examples/example1.py demonstrates the basic usage of qstest

+    examples/example1.py demonstrates how to pass the user-defined quality function to qstest

+    examples/example1.py demonstrates how to pass the user-defined size function to qstest

+    examples/example1.py demonstrates how to pass the user-defined community detection algorithm to qstest

+———————————————————————————————————————————————————————————————————————————
+Installation

   You can install this package with pip, a package management system for the software written in Python.

-  To install qstest, type
+  To install, type

     pip install qstest